Eco-Flow/training/eco-flow-training/docs/nfcore_rnaseq.md

 **PLUS**: you need to use the flag `--profile docker` .
 This is to ensure you are running from docker containers to pull all the programs you need to run nf-core rnaseq.
 Otherwise you woud have to install all the software manually.
 In addition, there are other profiles for other container engines (e.g. `--singularity` or `--apptainer`, used when on an HPC, contact your HPC team for help).

-**PLUS**: on gitpod we are restricted to 60GB memory, so you need to add a special config file
+**PLUS**: on gitpod we are restricted to 60GB memory, so you need to add a special config file:

-`-c /workspace/gitpod/eco-flow-training/nextflow.config`
+`-c /workspace/gitpod/eco-flow-training/gitpod.config`

 <br/>
 <br/>